-The gastrointestinal (GI) tract is a long alimentary canal responsible for digestion, absorption of nutrients, and elimination of waste.
-It extends from the mouth to the anus and includes organs such as the oesophagus, stomach, intestines, and accessory glands like the liver and pancreas.
-This guide explains the anatomy, functions, common disorders, preventive measures, and NEET-focused concepts of the gastrointestinal tract.
+The gastrointestinal (GI) tract is the main system for digestion.
+It is a long canal that runs from the mouth to the anus.
+It helps in breaking food into nutrients.
+The gastrointestinal tract is responsible for digestion, absorption of nutrients, and elimination of waste.
+It absorbs vitamins, minerals and water.
+The gastrointestinal tract includes the mouth, oesophagus, stomach, small intestine and large intestine.
+It also works with accessory glands like the liver and pancreas.
+This guide explains gastrointestinal tract anatomy, functions, common disorders of the gastrointestinal tract and their preventive measures.

 This Story also Contains

-The gastrointestinal tract is a long alimentary canal with a length of about 20 to 25 feet, which comprises a row of organs starting from mouth to anus including the mouth, oesophagus, stomach, small intestine and large intestine.
-The digestion starts from the mouth and continues in the stomach and small intestine through enzymatic and acidic digestion of food into absorbable nutrients lastly in the large intestine, water and electrolytes are absorbed and solid waste is obtained.
+The gastrointestinal tract is the main canal for the human digestive system.
+It is a long alimentary canal with a length of about 20 to 25 feet.
+It comprises a row of organs starting from the mouth to the anus.
+It includes the mouth, oesophagus, stomach, small intestine and large intestine.
+The gastrointestinal tract breaks food into nutrients.
+The digestion starts in the mouth and continues in the stomach and small intestine.
+It is the site where food is enzymatically and acidically broken down into absorbable nutrients.
+Lastly, in the large intestine, water and electrolytes are absorbed, and solid waste is produced.

 Structure: